rahuman23/foundation-DSTA-NHT/docs/xray/xray.md

 1. Open ``https://X-RAY-VM-IP`` (E.g: https://10.42.xx.52) in a browser

     !!!caution
-       Make sure to use the IP that you noted down from the previous section
+              Make sure to use the X-RAY-VM-IP that you noted down from the previous section

 3. Click on Log in with Local Account